Draft 2.6 of the USJS — 7/14/2022

-This joint statement on efforts to change sexual orientation or gender identity was signed by XX major medical and psychological professional organizations representing more than YY healthcare providers in the U.S. It represents a shared commitment to certain principles and guidelines when addressing the needs of people who are questioning their sexual orientation or gender identity.
-It is specifically concerned with the practice of so-called conversion therapy, also known as reparative or reorientation therapy, or by the scientific terms of sexual orientation change efforts (SOCE) or gender identity change efforts (GICE).
+The purpose of the United States Joint Statement (USJS) is to protect the public by committing to end the practice of so-called conversion therapy in the US, which could have a spillover effect in other countries as well.
+Thus far the USJS has been signed by 22 major US medical and psychological professional associations representing more than 1 million healthcare providers.
+It represents a shared framework of principles and guidelines when addressing the needs of people who are questioning their sexual orientation or gender identity.
+It is specifically concerned with the practice of so-called conversion therapy, also known as reparative or reorientation therapy, or by the terms of sexual orientation change efforts (SOCE) or gender identity change efforts (GICE).

-Conversion Therapy May Violate Core Ethical Principles of the Healthcare Professions.
+Conversion Efforts Violate Core Ethical Principles of the Healthcare Professions

-This statement reflects and reinforces some of the core ethical principles of the health professions.
-The ethical principle of “Respect for People’s Rights and Dignity,” including the right of self-determination requires that each individual is seen as a whole person supported in their right to explore, define, articulate, and live out their own identity.
+The USJS reflects and reinforces some of the core ethical principles of the health professions.
+Historically, the principle to “do no harm” has been a fundamental practice for healthcare professionals.
+The ethical principle of “Respect for People’s Rights and Dignity,” including the right of self-determination, requires that each individual is seen as a whole person supported in their right to explore, define, articulate, and live out their own identity.
 For this reason, it is essential for clinicians to acknowledge the broad spectrum in which individuals may live positively and healthfully with their sexual orientation and gender identity/expression.
-In order to do so, it is necessary to have an equal understanding of and respect for sexual and gender minorities as well as the religious, spiritual, and other ideological values of individuals, families, and communities.
-The principle of “Integrity” calls on healthcare professionals to ensure accuracy and truthfulness in their work and to avoid making fraudulent, deceptive, or unclear claims or promises to their patients, while the principle of “Justice” invites professionals to be sure that their biases, competence, and limitations do not unjustly interfere in their work.
-To ensure all healthcare providers adhere to the principle of “Beneficence and Nonmaleficence,” it is essential to recognize that a person is not mentally ill or developmentally delayed because they experience same-sex attractions or a nonconforming gender identity or expression.
-The focus of treatment should be to comprehensively assess the sources of distress for the individual about their sexual orientation or gender identity and provide interventions to address such distress, without directly or indirectly pressuring the individual to identify one way or another.
+In order to do so, it is important to understand and respect individuals’ sexual orientations and gender identities in the context of their intersectional identities and backgrounds, including socioeconomic status, race, ethnicity, culture, religion, spirituality, trauma, oppression history, and ideological values.
+The principle of “Integrity” calls on healthcare professionals to ensure accuracy and truthfulness in their work and to avoid making fraudulent, deceptive, or unclear claims or promises to their patients, and the principle of “Justice” invites professionals to be sure that their biases, competence, and limitations do not unjustly interfere in their work.
+To ensure all healthcare providers adhere to the principle of “Beneficence and Nonmaleficence,” it is essential to recognize that a person is not mentally ill or developmentally delayed because they experience same-sex attractions or transgender, nonbinary, or diverse gender identities or expressions.

 Goals and Objectives

-The signatories of this statement share a commitment to protecting the public from the risks and harms of conversion therapy and to ensuring full access to the benefits of ethical, affirmative healthcare for sexual and gender minorities.
-Given the fact that same-sex desire and behavior and gender-variant identity and expression are not mental disorders, and given the lack of evidence showing that conversion therapy can effectively change sexual orientation or gender identity, and given the strong indications that such change efforts can increase stigma and cause other harms to patients and their families, we urge all healthcare professionals to commit themselves to ensure that:
+The USJS signatories share a framework for protecting the public from the risks and harms of conversion efforts.
+The signatories further share a dedication to ensuring full access to the benefits of ethical, affirmative healthcare for sexual orientation and gender identity minorities using an intersectional lens.
+Given the fact that sexual orientation and gender identity diversity are not associated with mental disorder, the lack of evidence showing that conversion therapy can effectively change sexual orientation or gender identity, and the strong evidence that such change efforts can increase stigma and cause other harms to patients and their families, we urge all healthcare professionals to commit themselves to ensure that:

-- The public is informed about the research on conversion therapy and the risks thereof;
+- The public is informed about the research on conversion efforts and the risks thereof;

-- Affirmative behavioral, psychological and emotional healthcare interventions are available to reduce the negative effects of minority stress for those experiencing individual or family distress associated with sexual orientation or gender identity;
+- Affirmative behavioral, psychological, and emotional healthcare interventions are available to reduce the negative effects of stress related to having a minority sexual orientation or gender identity;

-- Healthcare professionals are made aware of the ethical issues surrounding conversion therapy, including acquiring appropriate training to competently deal with requests for conversion therapy and to provide ethical support to clients in distress over their sexual orientation and/or gender identity;
+- Healthcare professionals are made aware of the ethical issues surrounding conversion efforts, including the acquisition of appropriate training to competently address requests for “conversion therapy” and to provide ethical support to clients in distress over their sexual orientation and/or gender identity;

-- Healthcare professionals from various disciplines work together to promote individual and public health through education about the risks and harms of conversion therapy.
+- Healthcare professionals from various disciplines collaborate to promote individual and public health through education, advocacy, and/or social justice efforts about the risks and harms of conversion efforts.

 Roles and Responsibilities